ebelious/Self-Hosted/SOC-Stack.md

 Change the IPs of the server in the wazuh config to match the IP you will be accessing this from by editing`/etc/wazuh-dashboard/wazuh-dashboards.yml`

-Sign in and create the user for Graylog and Copilot `Index Management > Internal users` add (reccomended to use alpha-numeric password only) graylog - backend role: admin
+Sign in and create the user for Graylog and Copilot `Index Management > Internal users` add (recommended to use alpha-numeric password only) graylog - backend role: admin

 and now a user for `copilot`

-Go int oadd new `permissions`.
+Go into add new `permissions`.
 Then you will click `create action group` in the cluster permissions click `create new action group > from blank` and name this `copilot_action_group`